The Career Center supports all students who study abroad!

 The decision to study abroad in the fall or spring should be made based on the program and opportunities available, not necessarily on your career-search plans.
 We recommend you schedule an appointment with your Career Center coach to discuss your interests and how they might intersect with on-campus recruiting schedules.
 Here are some FAQs for Students Studying Abroad to check out.

-Whenever or wherever you study abroad, the Career Center is set up to work with you on your career plans at any time.
+When you study abroad, the Career Center is set up to work with you on your career plans at any time.
 For Vanderbilt University students studying abroad, we offer the following:

 - Virtual coaching sessions.
 Our coaches will Skype with you at a mutually convenient time to discuss any aspect of your future plans, whether job/career-related, graduate study, or fellowship-based.